unahouExosite/docs/scripting/README.md

 * `alias[<timestamp>]`

-    Indexing the Alias with a numerical timestamp gives the ability to read and record historical data.
+    Indexing an alias with a numerical timestamp makes it possible to read and record historical data.

     When read, the value of the datapoint with the given timestamp.
-If no value exists for the given timestamp then 'nil' will be returned.
+If no value exists for the given timestamp then `nil` will be returned.

     When written, the given non-nil value gets recorded to the resource at the given timestamp.